Pabl0Parra/TUTORIAL-APP-REACT/README.md

 #### :paw_prints: **Step 6**

-All you have to do is change the background image as the user changes the phrase .
+All you have to do is to change the background image as the user changes the phrase .

 Modify the JSON file and convert it to a JS file with an array of objects.
 Each object will have two properties: txt and img :